Get a sun-sational 50% discount with Crunch - deal expires soon!

 The most popular of these recommendation sites is probably Checkatrade.com, but there’s also Ratedpeople.com, Mybuilder.com, and TopTradespeople.co.uk, among others.
 Managed well, these sites can be invaluable in driving new customers to your business, but there are differences in how much you need to pay to and the reputation of the websites.

 Some recommendation sites will require a monthly or annual fee in exchange for your continued presence, or to have your business featured on them, but it’s a small price to pay for the exposure and opportunities you can get in return.

 There are two ways you can go about this one: you can either advertise your services on a jobs board, or you can answer client ads on jobs boards.

-Jobs boards such as Construction Jobs UK, and Careers in Construction allow you to filter by your trade and your location, so you’ll always be shown the jobs that are nearest to you.
+Jobs boards such as Careers in Construction allow you to filter by your trade and your location, so you’ll always be shown the jobs that are nearest to you.
 Of course, you’ll be competing against other tradespeople for these opportunities, so making sure you’ve got a strong portfolio of work and some adoring testimonials on your website or social media page will be a huge advantage.

 We also have our own jobs board – we’d highly recommend taking a look!

 This isn’t to say you need to spend your days posting on forums and fishing for leads, but having your finger on the pulse is always going to be of benefit.